samueljklee/canvas-ai/docs/archive/IMPLEMENTATION.md

 ---

-This implementation provides a solid foundation for the Workspace Canvas MVP.
+This implementation provides a solid foundation for the Canvas AI MVP.
 All core functionality is in place and ready for integration with the canvas system.